Evaluation of transition rates from nonequilibrium instantons: Derivation of the nonequilibrium instanton rate equation

 where $\Sigma = \det'[2\tau \nabla^2_\text{s} S_N] (\text{det}[\mathbf{D}])^{N}$ encodes fluctuations around the optimal path and the prime indicates omission of the zero eigenvalue.
-In contrast to the numerical derivatives in path space implied by the rate equation in \Refx{Bouchet2016}, all quantities in \eqn{equ:k_neqi} are efficiently evaluated from a single path, the instanton.
-By construction, \eqn{equ:k_neqi} becomes exact in the limit $\epsilon \rightarrow 0$ and reduces to KLT at equilibrium \footnote{If a system has several instantons (e.g., due to symmetry) that are sufficiently far separated in path space, the rate is given by the sum over the individual contributions.}.
+Note that because $\Sigma \propto \bar{p}_\text{f}^{\,-2}$ \cite{Lehmann2000,Lehmann2003}, the term $\bar{p}_\text{f}^2\Sigma$ can be treated as a slowly varying prefactor despite $\bar{p}_\text{f}$ going to zero in the infinite-time limit \cite{BenderBook,GoldenCI}.
+All quantities in \eqn{equ:k_neqi} are efficiently evaluated from a single path, the instanton.
+By construction, \eqn{equ:k_neqi} becomes exact in the limit $\epsilon \rightarrow 0$ and reduces to KLT at equilibrium (see \appref{kramers} for details) \footnote{If a system has several instantons (e.g., due to symmetry) that are sufficiently far separated in path space, the rate is given by the sum over the individual contributions.}.
+While we concentrated on the case of additive Gaussian noise throughout our derivation, we show in \appref{multiplicative} that the rate equation \eqn{equ:k_neqi} extends straightforwardly to the case of multiplicative Gaussian noise, where $\mathbf{\Lambda}\rightarrow\mathbf{\Lambda}(\mat{x})$.

+It is worth noting that the coupling of strongly anharmonic modes to the reaction coordinate leads to inaccuracies of the asymptotic approximation, as is common for instanton approaches \cite{InstReview}.
+In extreme cases, where the action landscape becomes almost flat in a certain region, higher-order terms in $\epsilon$ become significant and may even alter the transition mechanism \cite{Maier1992,Boerner2023}.
+In order to obtain an accurate rate estimate in these cases, higher-order terms must be included \cite{Lawrence2023,Ekstedt2022} or sampling approaches need to be employed \cite{VPS,Allen2009}.